New York City’s college for creative and business talent

 • 85% female students

-• 2,300 undergraduates live in one of four residence halls
+• 2,300 undergraduates living in four residence halls

 Annual Tuition, Room, and Board

 • $4,690 (NYS residents in an AAS program)

 • $14,070 (residents outside of NYS in an AAS program)

 • $6,670 (NYS residents in a BS/BFA program)

 • $20,192 (residents outside of NYS in a BS/BFA program)